aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 - Whats missing?
 Validation.
 We allow empty data but maybe you don't want that.
 Show invalid image url.
 - Don´t trust client input
-- Add validation to the form in updateContact.ts, then with useActionState and Zod, use result.data
+- Add validation to the form in updateContact.ts, throw error, then with useActionState and Zod, use result.data
 - Per-field errors coming back
 - Move await to page.tsx
 - Use errors, then test, then set defaultValue
-- Mention ways to use useActionState, toast on error or error boundary, db error
+- Mention ways to use useActionState, toast on error
 - Mention React hook form and other libraries to come building ontop of this, react query because of hooks
 - Commit code

 ## Final note

 - Excalidraw: final trees
-- Performant, interactive, prog.enh applications with good developer experience
+- Performant, interactive, applications with good developer experience, even be prog.enh
-- spas are still okay for certain uses cases!
+- Spas are still okay for certain uses cases!
+But now we solve certain problems.
 - There´s a lot I didn't cover today
 - React 19 hooks ties it together, and there is alot more to come from these.
-They will be primitives for libraries simpliying things for developers.
+They will be primitives for libraries simpliying things for developers, focus on building apps.